 The selection process of evaluation participants is critical to ensuring the validity of the evaluation.
-A random, anonymous sampling process can help control a number of potential biases and is one of the most powerful tools for obtaining useful and valid informa-
+A random, anonymous sampling process can help control a number of potential biases and is one of the most powerful tools for obtaining useful and valid informatoward increasing the validity and usefulness of your evaluation.
+In instances where participants hesitate to be interviewed, offering incentives such as cash, payments, or free tickets may help, as shown in the case of Washington Performing Arts on the following page.